Bekacru/better-call/README.md

     method: "GET",
     use: [middleware],
 }, async (ctx) => {
-   //this will be the context object returned by the middleware with the name property ctx.context
+   // this will be the context object returned by the middleware with the name property ctx.context
 })
 ```